riddlesio/merchant-legal/lokaalnl/privacy-policy.md

 This Privacy Policy is managed, interpreted and executed in accordance with Dutch law which exclusively applies to every potential dispute.

-The courts and tribunals of ‘s Hertogenbosch have exclusive jurisdiction to settle any dispute arising out of or in connection to the interpretation or execution of the present Privacy Policy.
+The courts and tribunals of 's-Hertogenbosch have exclusive jurisdiction to settle any dispute arising out of or in connection to the interpretation or execution of the present Privacy Policy.